pulumi/docs/quickstart/azure/tutorial-azure-kubernetes-service.md

     This example uses the [@pulumi_azure](https://pulumi.io/reference/pkg/python/pulumi_azure/index.html) package to create and manage several Azure resources including: a [pulumi_azure.containerservice.KubernetesCluster](https://pulumi.io/reference/pkg/python/pulumi_azure/containerservice/#pulumi_azure.containerservice.KubernetesCluster), [pulumi_azure.containerservice.Registry](https://pulumi.io/reference/pkg/python/pulumi_azure/containerservice/#pulumi_azure.containerservice.Registry) which will store Docker images and [pulumi_azure.network.VirtualNetwork](https://pulumi.io/reference/pkg/python/pulumi_azure/network/#pulumi_azure.network.VirtualNetwork) that will contain AKS worker nodes and several others.
 We are using implicit and explicit dependencies in this configuration.
 For example, resource outputs can be used as inputs to imply dependency between resources, but you can also declare dependency using [ResourceOptions](/reference/programming-model.html#resources) passed to the resource as additional argumanets.

-4. To preview and deploy changes, run `pulumi update` and select "yes."
+4. To preview and deploy changes, run `pulumi up` and select "yes."

     The `update` sub-command shows a preview of the resources that will be created and prompts on whether to proceed with the deployment.
 Note that the stack